Graduate and post-baccalaureate students are welcomed and encouraged to live in our Residence Halls!

-Living on campus provides you the opportunity to easily access campus resources, get engaged with the community, and participate in programs created just for you!
+Living on campus provides you the opportunity to easily access campus resources, get engaged with the community in a different capacity than in undergrad, and participate in programs created just for you and, depending on how you get involved, by you!

 Ready to commit to living on campus?
 Please read the information below and ensure you complete the Housing Application/Contract!